PKizzle/dns/cmd/atomdns/handlers/catalog/README.md

   }
   ```

-  The new zone will be put as last in the handler chain with _log_ and _metrics_ before it, and with _refuse_
+  The new zone will be put as last in the handler chain with _log_ and _metrics_ before it, then _dbfile_ with
-  as the backstop.
+  the tranferered zone and then _refuse_ as the backstop.
+The default without `snippet` is just, _dbfile_.

 - With `group` you can potentially wrap the configuration in a group clause, which will apply it only for
   zones that are grouped in those **GROUP**s in the catalog zone.